9th Annual Austin College Residence Hall

 Why: Austin College students have a long tradition of service leadership and concern for the environment.
 With this competition students can help lower the college’s impact on the environment and raise money for deserving non-profit organizations.
 View a thank you letter from Habitat for Humanity of Grayson County, a 2012 UnPlugged beneficiary, expressing both gratitude for the donation and the focus on energy use awareness.

-Which residence hall will be victorious this year?
-Can your residence hall top its 2016 standings?
+Baker Hall was victorious this year!
+Can your residence hall top its 2018 standings?

 Frequently Asked Questions